 Sound Techs, Backstage Crews & More

-The Grand Theatre is part of CVTG’s office and rehearsal space.
+The Grand Theatre is part of CVTG’s office, performance and rehearsal space.
 Free parking is available on nearby streets and lots.

 Pablo Arts Center